 If you are considering undergoing breast augmentation, Melbourne surgeon Dr David Topchian has more than 15 years of experience in this type of surgery and has performed over 1000 breast implant operations.
-Victorian Cosmetic Institute, lead by Dr Gavin Chan, was established in 2005, and has its own accredited surgical centre in Melbourne.
-Breast enhancement is an intimate and personal procedure.
+Victorian Cosmetic Institute, led by Dr Gavin Chan, was established in 2005, and has its own accredited surgical centre in Melbourne.
+Breast enhancement surgery is an intimate and personal procedure.
 Experience is reassuring and a great builder of confidence.
 VCI offers a vast history of case studies to help each woman determine if this procedure is right for them.

-Breast augmentation provides a boost to self-confidence and a consequent lift in social interaction.
+Breast augmentation can provide a boost to self-confidence and a consequent lift in social interaction.
 As with any voluntary surgical procedure, the best-informed decisions are made with full knowledge of the potential risks.
-This means a period of quiet consideration of the risk/benefit ratio before making any decision to proceed.
+This means a period of quiet consideration of the risk/benefit ratio before making the decision to proceed with the surgery.
 The vast experience of our team helps each woman find what she is looking for in this procedure.
 We are proud of our many satisfied patients.